 For women, being stared at by groups of men is naturally somewhat threatening.
-But this is what you can expect when you travel to some African countries, especially in Northern Africa (Morocco, Egypt and Tunisia).
-Try not to let it bother you.
-You have to just learn to ignore it and not get annoyed by it.
-Read my article about "Tips for Women Traveling in Africa" for more advice.
+But this is what you can expect when you travel to some African countries, especially in Northern Africa (Morocco, Egypt, and Tunisia).

 Scams and Conmen (Touts)

 Being a visitor, and often much wealthier than most people you see around you, means you also naturally become the target of scams and touts (people trying to sell you a good or service that you don't want, in a deceitful way).
 Remember that "touts" are poor people trying to earn their living; they would much rather be official guides but often aren't in a position to pay for that kind of education.
 A firm "no thanks" is the best way to deal with persistent touts.

 Common Scams & How to Deal with Them